peterpeerdeman/peterpeerdeman.github.io/_posts/2013-10-21-posting-data-to-symfony2.markdown

 tags: [symfony2, rest]
 ---

-After struggling for a couple of hours I found out why my post to symphony was seemingly not working:
+After struggling for a couple of hours I found out why my POST call to our Symphony2 backend was seemingly not working.

 {% highlight php %}
     /**